g4eml/RP2040_LCD_Synth/README.md

 ## Description

 This Project is a development of the RP2040_Synth project with the addition of a Touch screen LCD display module, refered to here as the HMI Module (Human Machine Interface).
 This is intended to be used as a piece of test equipment.
-Currently supports 3 different type of synthesiser chip, the ADF4351, the Max2870 and the LMX2595.
+Currently supports 4 different type of synthesiser chip, the ADF4351, the Max2870, the LMX2595 and the ADF5355.

 ## Features